btrettel/flt/to-do.md

     - I guess the objective function includes the code coverage and whether or not an assertion violation occurred.
     - For speed, incentivize causing assertion failures as quickly as possible.
 The objective function is a function of both whether the code ran successfully or not and how quickly it failed if it did fail.
 - f90lint: Simple linter for Fortran to enforce anything that can't be enforced with a regex linter.
-    - Enforce some Power of 10 rules, particularly procedure lengths.
+    - Enforce some Power of 10 rules.
+Procedure lengths?
     - Measure and enforce code comment density?
 Assertions count towards this.
         - <https://dirkriehle.com/2009/02/04/the-sweet-spot-of-code-commenting-in-open-source/comment-page-1/>
     - Require construct names for nested `do` loops and `if` statements.